drjasonybarra/statmech-in-development/README.md

 # statmech-in-development
-In this repository are computational activities that I am developing for upper-level thermal and statistical physics course.
+In this repository are computational activities that I am developing for an upper-level thermal and statistical physics course.

+No license is granted for these in-development materials.